jsha/blocktogether/testing.md

 - Verify @twestact5 is on the list.
 - Verify @twestact6 is on the list.
 - Verify @twestact8 is on the list.
-- Right-click -> Copy link location on /show-blocks/XYZ.
+- Visit /settings, right-click -> Copy link location on /show-blocks/XYZ.
 - Log Off from Block Together.
 - Log Off from Twitter.
 - Log On to Twitter with @twestact3.